enry15/Thesis-coding/README.md

 ## 📌 Code Description

-The file `codes.g` contains three GAP functions:
+The file codes contains three GAP functions:

 - The first two are auxiliary functions needed by the main one.
 - The third, `FindIndecomposableModule(P, dims)`, is the core function.
 It searches for an indecomposable additive set-realizable representation over the quiver of the given path algebra.